Docs

 Adding panels

 The next step is to add panels to your dashboard.
-Panels divide your dashboard into more manageable chunks of visual information that allows you to see what you are doing right and where you need to take action or improve.
+Panels divide your dashboard into more manageable chunks of visual information that allow you to see what you are doing right and where you need to take action or improve.

 Click on the ‘add panel’ to open the pop-up with an overview of widget types you can add to the panel.